Darshan (Kannada actor): Social works

+Legal issues

+Assault cases

+In 2021, he was accused of physically assaulting a waiter at a Mysuru hotel by Indrajit Lankesh.
+Reports later suggested the CCTV visuals were deleted and the incident was covered up, with the police compensating the waiter with Rs 50,000.
+Bharat, a Kannada film producer lodged a police complaint against Darshan in 2022 for threatening him with dire consequences.

+In November 2023, Darshan was accused of setting up his dogs to attack his neighbor, since she had an argument with his caretaker over the parking space.
+An FIR was lodged against the actor under IPC 289 while the neighbour woman was compensated with hospital treatment charges.

-Darshan was involved in a controversy in September 2011, when his wife complained to police, accusing him of domestic violence.
-He was subsequently arrested and spent 14 days in judicial custody at Parappana Agrahara.
+In September 2011, his wife complained to police, accusing him of domestic violence.
+An attempted murder case was filed and he was subsequently arrested and spent 14 days in judicial custody at Parappana Agrahara.
 However, the marital discord was later settled out of court.
 He issued a public apology to his fans for the controversy.
-Though this was expected to dent his image, his immediate release Saarathi (2011) performed well at the box office.
-In 2016, his wife approached Bengaluru police to complain for Darshan's 'objectionable behaviour'.
-In 2021, Darshan was accused of assaulting a waiter at a Mysuru hotel.
-It was further alleged that the had police covered up the incident and the waiter was given Rs 50,000 as settlement.
-Bharat, a Kannada film producer lodged a police complaint against Darshan in 2022 for threatening him with dire consequences.
+In 2016, his wife approached Bengaluru Police to complain against Darshan for alleged "objectionable behaviour".

-In Jan 2023, Forest Department personnel raided the farmhouse of actor Darshan near T. Narsipur and seized four Bar-headed geese on the grounds that he was possessing them in violation of the law.
+In January 2023, Forest Department personnel raided the farmhouse of actor Darshan near T. Narsipur and seized four bar-headed geese on the grounds that he possessed them in violation of the law.